TD Cash Card Review

 What we like

-Redemption options go beyond the basic statement credit or cash funneled to an outside bank account.
+Redemption options go beyond the basic statement credit or cash funneled to a U.S.-based bank account.
 They include gift cards, merch and travel rewards.

-If you’re joining the TD club with a big balance on another card, bring it on over for the 0% intro APR for 12 billing cycles.
-What you won’t get a break on is the 3% (or $5 minimum) balance transfer fee.
+Balance transfer offer available.
+If you're trying to pay off a balance from another card, bring it on over for the 0% intro APR for 15 billing cycles (up from 12, previously).
+Note that there is a a 3% (or $5 minimum) balance transfer fee.

 TD has more than 1,000 branches which gives you access to in-person customer service if you need it.